How to Celebrate the Mid-Autumn Festival Traditionally

-Traditions of the Mid-Autumn Festival focus on thanksgiving and reunion.
-The full moon symbolizes unity, which should resonate strongly in today's fast-paced world.
+Traditions of the Mid-Autumn Festival focus on family reunions.
 The most common traditions are eating moon cakes and gazing at the moon.
 Besides, ethnic minorities across China have their own unique customs.

 Here we've listed the top 11 traditions of the Mid-Autumn Festival so that you can slow life down to enjoy the festival during your tour in China.
 Do what Chinese people do, to explore the broad and profound Chinese culture!